-Nice that you came to see who we are!
-We are real academics and a mix of burners and future burners.
+Lovely that you came to see who we are!
+We are a happy crew of scholars, artists and techies.

-Project lead Dr. Jukka-Pekka Heikkilä from Aalto University is a hands-on scholar who focuses on entrepreneurship in extreme settings and situations.
-He holds Royal Society Newton Fellowship (UK), British Academy Fellow and Academy of Finland post-doctoral Fellowship positions.
+Burning Stories platform co-lead Dr. Jukka-Pekka Heikkilä from Aalto University is a hands-on scholar who focuses on understanding entrepreneurial and organisational phenomenona in extreme settings.
+He holds Royal Society Newton Fellowship (UK), Academy of Finland Post-Doc Fellowship, Stanford and Harvard Uni visiting scholar positions.
 He has been involved with Burning Man since 2013 and recently as a co-creator in Finnish Burning Man projects Koulu The School and Space on Fire.
-On the other end of extreme settings, Jukka-Pekka has taught entrepreneurship courses and organized science diplomacy events in North Korea 2012 - 2017.
-In Finland, he works with The Shortcut initiative, an organization that promotes immigrant integration to the society via entrepreneurship education.
-His work has been published in the Journal of World Business, Environment Planning A and Journal of Strategic Information Systems.
+On the other end of extreme settings, Jukka-Pekka has taught entrepreneurship courses and organized science diplomacy events in North Korea 2012 - 2017 and recently launched WTSUP! initiative to foster equality in the Middle East via entrepreneurship education.
+His work has been published in the Journal of World Business, Environment Planning A, Dance Cult and Journal of Strategic Information Systems.
 In Burning Stories, Jukka-Pekka aims to bridge the wisdom of academia and the wisdom of the Burner community and co-create new ways of disseminating high-quality research.
-Academic interest is simply on understanding more of Burning Man´s impact on individuals and society.

 Dr. Frank Martela is a philosopher and researcher specialized in meaning in life, happiness, compassion, prosocial behavior, and how to organize in order to unleash human potential and flourishing.
 During 2012-2014 he was a visiting scholar at the Human Motivation Research Group of University of Rochester, looking at what makes human beings intrinsically motivated to help other people.
 He is currently a postdoctoral researcher at Aalto University, Finland.
 Frank is a popular speaker and writer, who has written three books for the general audience in Finland.
 He is also one of the founders and current chairman of the board of Filosofian Akatemia Oy, a company that specializes in measuring engagement and motivation at work, and consulting organizations on how to improve them.
 He has published in academic journals such as the Journal of Personality, Journal of Positive Psychology, Metaphilosophy and Organization Studies.
 He is interested in Burning Man as a place that allows humans to organize in ways that brings out the best in people: Their capacity for self-expression and connecting with others.